12th Annual 2017

-Chainsaw Carvers: We will also have Jim Valentine and Brian Burr with us on Friday and Saturday October 7th & 8th.
+Chainsaw Carvers: We will also have Jim Valentine and Brian Burr with us on Friday and Saturday October 6th & 7th.
 They are going to brave the weather and set up outside about 10:00 am and work until about 3:00 pm.
-They are the best chainsaw carvers I know and they will amaze you!
+They are the best chainsaw carvers we know and they will amaze you!
 We will have chairs around so you can sit and watch them work their magic.
 They will even have some of their great carvings for sale.

 Jeff Wolf: Jeff is a wonderful Sculptor and Artist in our area who will be at our show Saturday.
-He will be demonstrating how he makes his sculptures along with doing some carving with a high speed tool.
+He will be demonstrating how he begins his bronze sculpturers in clay.